tramex/tramex/docs/src/development.md

 To start developing on the project, you will first need to install [rustup](https://rustup.rs/).

 Rustup is an installer for the Rust language.
 It is the recommended way to install Rust, as it manages both the installation and updates of the Rust compiler and tools.
-It installs the Rust compiler (`rustc`) and the `Cargo` package manager.
+It installs the Rust compiler (`rustc`) and the `cargo` package manager.

 After installing `rustup`, you can install [`trunk`](https://trunkrs.dev/) with :